bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 12:43 AM CT, April 24</p>
+<p class="updated_time"> Latest data: 01:31 AM CT, April 24</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 70°, which is 11° *colder* than yesterday.
-Tomorrow is expected to be 1° *colder* than today.
+Today's high is 69°, which is 12° *colder* than yesterday.
+Tomorrow is expected to be 0° **warmer** than today.

 Currently:

 - 68°
 - Mostly Clear
-- 69% humidity
+- 74% humidity
 - 11 mph wind
-- 20% cloud cover
+- 31% cloud cover
-- 55 AQI 🟨
+- 50 AQI 🟩
-- 0.09 inches of rain expected in the next 48 hours
+- 0.13 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>